Foresteam/XNBTEdit/README.md

 * Possibility to convert a file without opening the editor (if you want to share it, for example)
 * SNBTs are also parsed.
 No more scary inline tags!
 (IN PROGRESS)

+**WARNING.
+Manually editing NBT files is not safe.
+So be sure you know what you\'re doing.
+Or, at least, create a backup.
+If you didn\'t and something went wrong, you can try to load the previous version, saved in the same folder with .backup extension.**

 Before:
 ```h
 0a00 0001 000b 7365 656e 4372 6564 6974